-Potential cumulative impacts to essential fish habitat (EFH), when considered cumulatively with the past, present and future projects would include potential release of pollutants into the nearshore environment; introduction of debris into the water column; mortality and injury of marine organisms (including coral reef ecosystems) near the dredging impact areas; physical and noise impacts from increased vessel activity, and indirect impacts from recreational activities and WWTP loading directly related to increased on-island population growth.
+Potential cumulative impacts to fish and essential fish habitat (EFH), when considered cumulatively with the past, present and future projects would include potential release of chemicals into the nearshore environment; introduction of debris into the water column; mortality and injury of marine organisms (including coral and coral reef ecosystems) near the dredging impact areas; and physical and noise impacts from increased vessel activity.
 Direct and indirect impacts have been documented to marine biological resources, including EFH and ESA-listed species from past projects.

-The cumulative impacts to nearshore waters from the various aspects of the proposed action include temporary increases in suspended sediments and turbidity in Apra Harbor and at the existing ODMDS from dredging and disposal activities; potential changes in hydrodynamics from deepening the harbor; increases in stormwater runoff from upland development in the south; and increased sedimentation from construction-related ground disturbance.
+The cumulative impacts to nearshore waters from the various aspects of the proposed action include temporary increases in suspended sediments and turbidity in Apra Harbor and at the existing ODMDS from dredging and disposal activities; potential changes in hydrodynamics from deepening the harbor; increases in stormwater runoff from upland development; and increased sedimentation from construction-related ground disturbance.
 The majority of these impacts would be temporary in nature and/or would be minimized through the implementation of BMPs, LID measures, permit requirements, sustainability measures, and compliance with federal and local regulations.
-Cumulative impacts on coral and coral reef MUS present in the EFH of Apra Harbor would be long-term and significant.
-This significant impact to corals would be mitigated by DoD through the implementation of an approved
+Cumulative impacts on coral and coral reef management unit species (MUS) present in the EFH of Apra Harbor would be significant.
+This significant impact would be compensated following the implementation of appropriate mitigation.